A Persuasive Approach to Combating Misinformation: Introduction

-Specifically, we model the interaction between a platform and a user under the general framework of Bayesian persuasion~\cite{kamenica2011bayesian}.
-A user-generated post has a two-dimensional hidden state: its popularity if shared and its degree of misinformation.
-While the user has some prior belief over these states, she does not know the true state of her to-be-shared content.
-The user's unawareness of her own post's level of misinformation captures the understanding that misinformation is unintentionally introduced, usually driven by social-psychological factors such as a sense of belonging~\cite{Wardle2020}, confirmation bias~\cite{Ecker2022}, and habitual sharing~\cite{Ceylan2023}.
-The user's utility on the platform depends on her post's true popularity and her chosen action of sharing or not sharing this post.
-While the user may be indifferent or unaware of the degree of misinformation in the post, the platform's utility depends on both dimensions of the state --- the post's popularity and degree of misinformation, as well as the action taken by the user.
+Specifically, we model the platform-user interaction under the Bayesian Persuasion (BP) framework ~\cite{kamenica2011bayesian}.
+A post has a two-dimensional hidden state: its popularity if shared and its degree of misinformation.
+While a user has some prior belief over these states, she naturally does not know the true popularity of her to-be-shared content.
+She may also be unaware of her post's level of misinformation as it is often introduced unintentionally and driven by social-psychological factors such as a sense of belonging~\cite{Wardle2020}, confirmation bias~\cite{Ecker2022}, and habitual sharing~\cite{Ceylan2023}.
+Moreover, the user may also be indifferent to the misinformation state and care only about the popularity their post achieves if shared.
+While the user may be indifferent or unaware of misinformation, the platform's utility for user action (sharing or not sharing) depends on the true realization of both states --- the post's popularity and degree of misinformation.
 This misalignment of the user's and the platform's utility poses a challenge for the platform: the platform does not want the user to share misinformed posts, but the user derives high utility by sharing popular content, which may not be truthful.
-The platform, however, possesses an informational advantage due to its access to vast troves of historical user and content data.
-So while the platform, like the user, does not know with certainty the true state of the post, it can leverage its scale and data to build classification models to predict (with certain error rates) the popularity and degree of misinformation of the post.
-Based on the predictions, the platform can strategically reveal some stochastic information about the post's popularity to the user, hoping to influence the user's action.
-The user, knowing the platform's strategy and receiving the revealed information, can decide to share or not share the post to maximize her expected utility.
-The interaction of the platform and the user forms a Bayesian Stackelberg game, with the platform as the leader choosing an information revelation (signaling) scheme first, with the user being the follower who decides on an optimal action for herself based on the received information.
-The goal of the platform is to choose a signaling scheme to optimize the platform's expected utility at equilibrium and, by doing so, reduce misinformed content on the platform.
+The platform, however, possesses an informational advantage due to its vast troves of historical user and content data.
+So while the platform, like the user, does not know with certainty the true state of the post, it can leverage this to build classification models to predict (with certain error rates) the post's popularity and degree of misinformation.
+Based on the predictions, the platform can strategically reveal some stochastic information about the post's state, hoping to alter the user's belief about the post.
+The user, updating their belief based on the revealed information, can decide to share or not share the post to maximize her expected utility.
+The interaction of the platform and the user forms a Bayesian Stackelberg game, with the platform (leader) choosing an information revelation (signaling) scheme first, with the user (follower) deciding on an optimal action for herself based on the received information.
+The goal of the platform is to choose a signaling scheme to optimize the platform's expected utility at equilibrium and, by doing so, reduce misinformed content on the platform while maintaining engagement.
+The platform must be cognizant of the long-term dynamic of such interventions and its implicit effect on user behaviour over time.